quingo99/MyFirstReport/README.md

-# MyFirstReport
+# MyFirstRepo
-Introduction to python

 This readme file was created by: Qui Ngo

-This is mt first repo
+This is my first repo